eslint/eslint/docs/developer-guide/nodejs-api.md

 ## linter

 The `linter` object does the actual evaluation of the JavaScript code.
 It doesn't do any filesystem operations, it simply parses and reports on the code.
+In particular, the `linter` object does not process configuration objects or files.
 You can retrieve `linter` like this:

 ```js
 var linter = require("eslint").linter;